josmar-crwdstffng/angular/aio/content/tutorial/toh-pt6.md

 `HttpClient.get()` returns the body of the response as an untyped JSON object by default.
 Applying the optional type specifier, `<Hero[]>` , adds TypeScript capabilities, which reduce errors during compile time.

-The server's data API determines the shape of the JSON data.
+The data API of the server determines the shape of the JSON data.
 The *Tour of Heroes* data API returns the hero data as an array.

 <div class="alert is-helpful">